solemandereje/solemandereje/README.md

-- 👋 Hi, I’m @solemandereje
+- 👋 Hi, I’m Dereje Tasew
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...